-Computer scientists and computer engineers design and implement efficient software and hardware solutions to computer-solvable problems.
+Computer scientists design and implement efficient software solutions to computer-solvable problems.
 They are involved in the development of areas such as high-speed networks, multimedia and creative technologies, systems design, virtual reality, data science, artificial intelligence, machine learning, and robotics.

 Listen while you scroll!

 Check out all of our podcast episodes related to Computer Science & Computer Engineering.
 Whether it’s Dr. Sukhatme discussing CS at USC or current students discussing hackathons, cyber security, and internships in the Girls Who Code miniseries.

 Viterbi Voices: The Podcast is your chance to hear stories about research, classes, student life, and more directly from our faculty, students, and other members of our engineering community.
 Click the link below to see the rest of our episodes!

 Curriculum and Emphases

 There are several different options within the computer science program to pursue.
 Check them all out!